MatsM16/sveve-dotnet/readme.md

     Password = "password"
 });
 ```
-This will automatically hook up dependencies like `ILogger` from your `IServiceProvider`.
+The extension method automatically hooks up dependencies like logging from your `IServiceProvider`.

 ## Send sms
 ```cs